eastandwestwind/notes/_posts/2015-07-02-logicproblem.md

 title: Logic Problem Answer
 ---

-Albert and Bernard just became friends with Cheryl. and they want to know when her birthday is.
+Albert and Bernard just became friends with Cheryl, and they want to know when her birthday is.
 Cheryl gives them a list of 10 possible dates.

           May 15     May 16     May 19
          June 17    June 18